oar-team/oar/Docs/html/rst/OAR-DOCUMENTATION.rst

 This module launches OAR effective jobs.
 These processes are run asynchronously with all modules.

+For each job, the Runner_ uses OPENSSH_CMD_ to connect to the first node of the reservation and propagate a Perl script which handles the execution of the user command.

 Mechanisms
 ==========

+.. _INTERACTIVE:

 How does an interactive *oarsub* work?
 --------------------------------------